Manuscript appraisal and copy editing are two essential steps in your novel’s journey to publication.

 Manuscript appraisal – the big picture

-Most editors offer manuscript appraisals as a written report, but I offer them as a recorded video workshop, which has three advantages over a written report:
+Most editors offer manuscript appraisals as a written report, but I offer them as a workshop over Zoom, which is recorded so you can go back over it as many times as you like.
+A workshop has three advantages over a written report:

 - We can discuss what you want to achieve and what you’ve already tried, which allows me to offer advice that’s specific to your skills and experience